SreeragKolath/RESO/README.md

 **Use the chatbot after training as**
 - rasa shell

 ## Requirements

- is used for this project and use a fresh virtual environment for installing all dependencies.
+**Python 3.9.13** is used for this project and use a fresh virtual environment for installing all dependencies.

+- **pip install -r requirements.txt**